Russia woos India amid Ukraine crisis

-NEW DELHI - Russian Foreign Minister Sergey Lavrov said ties with India are one of the key priorities of Russia and that the country appreciated New Delhi's neutral stand on Ukraine even as India faced increasing pressure from the West to condemn Moscow and help strengthen the sanctions regime.
+Russian Foreign Minister Sergei Lavrov said ties with India are one of the key priorities of Russia and that the country appreciated New Delhi's neutral stand on Ukraine even as India faced increasing pressure from the West to condemn Moscow and help strengthen the sanctions regime.

-Mr Lavrov held talks with Indian External Affairs Minister S. Jaishankar on Friday (April 1), a day after he arrived from China.
+Mr Lavrov held talks with Indian External Affairs Minister S. Jaishankar yesterday, a day after he arrived from China.

 Prime Minister Narendra Modi, who has had regular exchanges with Russian President Vladimir Putin, also met Mr Lavrov.

-India and China are the only major countries that have not condemned Russia's invasion of Ukraine.
+India and China are the only major nations that have not condemned Russia's invasion of Ukraine.

-"We have been developing a special privileged strategic partnership with New Delhi and this is one of the key priorities of the Russian foreign policy, '' said Mr Lavrov in his opening remarks at the meeting.
+"We have been developing a special privileged strategic partnership with New Delhi and this is one of the key priorities of the Russian foreign policy," said Mr Lavrov in his opening remarks at the talks.

 He added that Russia appreciated India for taking "this (Ukraine) situation in the entirety of it and not just one-sided way".